mdn/content/files/en-us/web/api/eventtarget/addeventlistener/index.md

 Event listeners only take one argument, the [Event Object](/en-US/docs/Learn/JavaScript/Building_blocks/Events#event_objects), which is automatically passed to the listener, and the return value is ignored.
-So how can we get data in and back out of them again?
+So how can we get data in and back out of them?
 There are a number of good methods for doing this.

 #### Getting data into an event listener using "this"